If you’re selling a $500,000 home, the difference between a 1.5% listing fee and a 3% listing fee is $7,500. That’s why Redfin gets so much attention.

 4. Sell to a 'we buy houses for cash' company

 Selling to a cash home buyer can be a quick and convenient option for homeowners looking to offload properties quickly.
-Recent data shows that 32% of home purchases in February 2025 were all-cash sales, up from 26% in August 2024 and 29% in September 2023.[5]
+Recent data shows that 29% of home buyers had all-cash sales (October 2025), virtually unchanged from 30% the month prior, and up from 27% one year ago.[12]

 These companies are often willing to purchase homes in any condition, including those in poor shape or vacant lots.
 Sellers can typically receive a cash offer within days, sometimes even hours, and enjoy flexibility in choosing their move-out and closing dates.